wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

+Make sure to upload some images when editing the blog page on your Wagtail admin if you want them to be displayed after editing your blog page template.

 Here we use the `{% image %}` tag (which exists in the `wagtailimages_tags` library, imported at the top of the template) to insert an `<img>` element, with a `fill-320x240` parameter to indicate that the image should be resized and cropped to fill a 320x240 rectangle.
 You can read more about using images in templates in the [docs](../topics/images).

 !["Second Post" page, with title, date, intro, body, and a gallery of three images](../_static/images/tutorial/tutorial_6.png)

 Since our gallery images are database objects in their own right, we can now query and re-use them independently of the blog post body.
-Let's define a `main_image` method, which returns the image from the first gallery item (or `None` if no gallery items exist):
+Let's define a `main_image` method, which returns the image from the first gallery item (or `None` if no gallery items exist) in `blog/models.py`:

 ```python
 class BlogPage(Page):